 While bone broth is full of healthy features, it still begs the question: is it possible to drink too much, and what happens if I do?

 One thing to think about is the sodium intake of bone broth.
-If the bone broth is salty, drinking more than a few cups a day can boost sodium levels above the recommended daily allowance – so make sure that any bone broth being consumed is not full of salt.
+If the bone broth is salted, drinking more than a few cups a day can boost sodium levels above the recommended daily allowance – so make sure that any bone broth being consumed is not full of salt.
+This could lead to increased blood pressure, heart rate, or edema (swelling of the arms or legs).
 Another consideration is the unintended extra ingredients that can come from the bones themselves.
 Animal bones contain small traces of toxic metals such as lead, which are poisonous when consumed in high quantities.
 In this respect, drinking too much bone broth could cause unwanted side effects.
-However, you will need to drink a lot be poised by the lead from the broth.
+However, you may need to drink a lot to become poisoned by the lead from the broth.

-Additionally, bear in mind that long-cooked bone broth contains naturally occurring glutamates, which in high quantities may cause headaches, seizures, and ironically leaky gut – the very thing bone broth is used to combat against!
-To counteract this, when making homemade bone broth follow a recipe with a shorter cooking time.
+Additionally, bear in mind that long-cooked bone broth contains naturally occurring glutamates, which in high quantities may cause headaches, seizures, and ironically leaky gut – for which bone broth is one of the most traditional alternative treatments!
+To counteract this, when making homemade bone broth, it may help to follow a recipe with a shorter cooking time.

 Bone broth has been around for centuries and has quickly become a mainstream addition to many people’s diets.
 It does offer some nutritional benefits but probably won’t do everything that the internet claims it will; do your research before relying on bone broth to fix what ails you.

 Also, before consuming too much bone broth, check the ingredients or make your own with no added salt to help prevent consuming too much sodium.